 A left-handed flamethrower whose devastating fastball and curveball made him the youngest pitcher to start an All-Star Game in over a decade.

-Shane McClanahan’s ascent from a University of South Florida standout to the ace of the Tampa Bay Rays pitching staff was as swift as his high-velocity fastball.
-Drafted in 2018, he rocketed through the minors, making his major league debut in the 2020 postseason—a rare feat that signaled his readiness for the big stage.
-His combination of a blazing four-seamer and a sweeping curveball, dubbed the 'McClanahan Curve,' quickly established him as one of the game's most dominant starters.
-His 2022 season was a masterpiece, leading the American League in earned run average and earning the starting nod for the All-Star Game, a testament to his immediate impact.
-While injuries have since posed challenges, his early-career brilliance cemented his reputation as a pitcher who could single-handedly dismantle opposing lineups with electric stuff.
+Shane McClanahan, born in 1997, rose from a University of South Florida standout to the ace of the Tampa Bay Rays pitching staff.
+Drafted in 2018, he rocketed through the minors and made his major league debut in the 2020 postseason.
+His blazing four-seamer and sweeping curveball, dubbed the 'McClanahan Curve,' quickly established him as a dominant starter.
+His 2022 season led the American League in earned run average and earned him the starting nod for the All-Star Game.
+Injuries have since posed challenges, but his early-career brilliance showed a pitcher who could single-handedly dismantle opposing lineups with electric stuff.

 1997–2012